-- 4.1 The School understands that rewards can be more effective than sanctions in motivating pupils.
-The ways in which the School may reward good behaviour are set out in appendix 2. - 4.2 The School recognises that where challenging behaviour is related to a pupil's disability, use of positive sanction and reward methods may enable the School to manage the pupil's behaviour more effectively and improve their educational outcomes. - 4.3 Pupils are educated about good behaviour through the operation of the School's curriculum PSHE programme and the School's pastoral support systems.
-Pupils are encouraged to act responsibly and, through the operation of the policy, to accept responsibility for their behaviour.
+- 4.1 The school understands that rewards can be more effective than sanctions in motivating pupils.
+The ways in which the school may reward good behaviour are set out in appendix 2. - 4.2 The school recognises that where challenging behaviour is related to a pupil's disability or SEN, use of positive sanction and reward methods may enable the school to manage the pupil's behaviour more effectively and improve their educational outcomes. - 4.3 Pupils are educated about good behaviour through the operation of the school's curriculum PSHE programme and the school's pastoral support systems.
+Pupils are encouraged to act responsibly and, through the operation of the policy, to accept responsibility for their behaviour in accordance with the school values.